JamesClonk/terraform-vcloud-kubernetes/README.md

 This still needs to be done to finish this repo.
 The text here and below will be removed before its done and ready for `v1.0.0`.

-- [x] add this TODO list 😂
-- [x] change SSH procedure from root/pw to ssh-keys
-  - [x] add ssh-keys to variables / tfvars, remove root passwords
-  - [x] change VM/node setup in `infrastructure` module on vcloud
-  - [x] change VM/node access for K3s setup in `kubernetes` module
 - [ ] write proper, extensive documentation
   - [ ] overhaul README.md
-  - [ ] add all documentation it into a /docs subdir, as per tf convention
   - [ ] Explain architecture picture, document decisions and setup
   - [ ] Requirements for DCS tenant: VDC, Edge Gateway with Internet
   - [ ] Installation instructions, full in-depth guide with screenshots